Book Review: The Third Victim

 Book Summary:

 The woman Alex Mason hires to defend him is Regina Barrister, well known as “The Sorceress” for her legendary courtroom victories.

 But there’s something Regina is hiding.

-She is slipping and she knows it.
-She has lapses of memory and sometimes forgets what car is hers in a parking lot.
+She is slipping, and she knows it.
+Regina has lapses of memory and sometimes forgets what car hers is in a parking lot.

-She knows if this is found out it will be the end of her career, and it is all she has.
+She knows if this is found out, it will be the end of her career, and it is all she has.
 But she takes on this client anyway.

 And the Alex Mason case for her just does not add up.
 Something feels wrong about the whole thing.